Playing With Bali Monkeys At The Ubud Monkey Forest Sanctuary

 There has never been a recorded case of a monkey in Bali carrying rabies.
 The monkeys here (and at Sangeh) have been studied and tested by scientists from the US, and given a clean bill of health for decades now.

-On internet forums there is a lot of worrying and hand wringing about rabies and other viruses, and the concern is understandable, but the fact is that these viruses are thankfully NOT present at the Bali Monkey Forest.
+On internet forums there is a lot of worrying and hand wringing about rabies and other viruses, and some of the concern is understandable, but the fact is that these viruses are thankfully NOT present at the Bali Monkey Forest.

 With that said, if you do get a monkey bite then it’s probably a good idea to sanitize it.
 Monkeys are not the cleanest animals!